hbowie/SoftDevBigIdeas-23/content/Structure.md

 The [[Reference]] section contains info about the author, a glossary and a colophon.

-This is followed by a section called [[Finding Stuff]], which contains a number of pages providing various ways of finding particular items of interest and navigating to them.
+This is followed by a [[Navigation]] section, which offers a number of ways in which the reader may navigate directly to a particular topic of interest.

 The final secion is the [[Bibliography]], which is quite extensive, and so is placed at the very end of the work so as not to obscure other content by virtue of its sheer bulk.